brodriguez8774/django-expanded-test-cases/docs/source/roadmap.rst

 Expected Roadmap
 ****************

-Below is the minimum viable state for each version release.

-* v 0.8.x

-    * Project is in a viable state to test basic responses, selenium browser responses, and has form helper functions.
+Below are upcoming features for future releases, on the path to a 1.0 release.

+**Required Functionality**:

-    * Documentation for LiveServerTestCase is fairly thorough, if not complete.
+* [ ] Documentation for existing functionality is fairly thorough, if not complete.

-* v 0.9.x
+  * Currently a bit behind.
+Only so much time in a day.
+Oops.

+  * Should include occasional examples when applicable.

-    * Project is in a viable state to test basic responses, selenium browser responses, CSV file downloads, and has form helper functions.
+* [ X ] Package is in a viable state to test basic responses, JSON responses, and selenium browser responses.
-    * **Csv/ReportTestCase** is roughly stable.

-        * Further functionality may still be added at a later date.
-But core logic is present.

-    * Documentation for all prior releases is fairly thorough, if not complete.
-    * At least some documentation exists for Csv/ReportTestCase.

-* Unsure of roadmap past this point.
-To be decided at a later date.
+* [ X ] Package has customizability (when appropriate), because testing is definitely not a "one size fits all projects" deal.

+* [ X ] Package has been tested and actively used in multiple real-world projects of non-trivial size, made/maintained by multiple individuals.

+  * Is known to actively be used and tested on at least one project of medium-to-large size (Greater than 1000 separate tests, most each with inner subtests).

+  * Also known to actively be used in multiple others projects varying between small-to-medium size.

+**Ideally Also Includes**:

+* **Csv/ReportTestCase** - Similar design philosophy, for testing responses
+  that return a csv/excel type file format.

+  * CSV testing is known to be do-able.
+Just need to put in the time to create functionality.

+  * Unsure about excel, but logic is theoretically similar, so it makes sense to make both of these at the same time.